unstoppabledomains/dev-docs/partner/partner-integration-guides/mint-free-domains.md

 ### Generate a Fingerprint Public Key

-Unstoppable Domains provided an API endpoint to fetch Fingerprint public keys, which is needed for generating the `Visitor ID`.
+Unstoppable Domains provided an API endpoint to fetch Fingerprint public keys, which are needed for generating the `Visitor ID`.
 Send a `POST` request with the authorization headers you have prepared to the `Get Fingerprint Public Key` endpoint.
 Here is the URL for our API environments:

 Sandbox Environment: